FortiPower/PowerFGT/README.md

 You can use also `Connect-FGT -httpOnly` for connect using HTTP (NOT RECOMMENDED !)

+# How to contribute

+Contribution and feature requests are more than welcome.
+Please use the following methods:

+  * For bugs and [issues](https://github.com/FortiPower/PowerFGT/issues), please use the [issues](https://github.com/FortiPower/PowerFGT/issues) register with details of the problem.
+  * For Feature Requests, please use the [issues](https://github.com/FortiPower/PowerFGT/issues) register with details of what's required.
+  * For code contribution (bug fixes, or feature request), please request fork PowerFGT, create a feature/fix branch, add tests if needed then submit a pull request.

 # List of available command
 ```powershell
 Add-FGTFirewallAddress